pkpio/pkpio.github.io/_posts/2020-11-02-why-blockchain-was-created.md

 ----
 ![paper-money](/assets/images/blog/paper-money.jpg){: .align-center}

 Merchants and traders were looking for ways to do larger transactions without having to carry large amounts of metal coins so, paper money was created.
-Bank notes were issued and backed by storing coins of equal.
+Bank notes were issued and backed by storing coins of equal value.
 Anyone holding a bank note could approach the bank and exchange for its value in coins.

 > The modern paper money such as Dollar, Euro, and Pound are no longer backed by any physical commodity or asset.